7 Things To Know Before Committing To An Australian Working Holiday

-Everyone has visions of what life in Australia would be like, and most of the time it involves surf, sand, good times and a few too many scooners.
-As someone who lived in Australia for 2 years a few years back, I can verify that all these assumptions are correct.
-The surf is pounding, the sand is so pure it squeaks underfoot, the good times are never ending, and the scooners will have you table top dancing at Cheeky Monkeys in Byron Bay into the small hours.
+Everyone has visions of what life in Australia would be like, and most of the time it involves surf, sand, good times, and a few too many scooners (beer).
+As someone who lived in Australia for two years a few years back, I can verify that all these assumptions are correct.
+The surf is pounding, the sand is so pure it squeaks underfoot, the good times are never-ending, and the scooners will have you tabletop dancing at Cheeky Monkeys in Byron Bay into the small hours.

 To anyone considering a working holiday in Australia, I have two words of advice - DO IT.
 Life is too short for missed opportunities.
 Here are a few pearls of wisdom to help you seal the deal...

 1 - Getting the visa is not a complicated process

 When someone says the phrase ‘you need a visa’, panic normally ensues.
 But let me just tell you to stop your stressing!
 Applying for a working holiday visa in Oz is pretty straightforward as long as you are from one of the eligible countries, and do your research to ensure you are applying for the correct visa.
 All you have to do is head over to the Visa Bureau website, set up a profile, and get started.
 Be sure to apply for your visa at least 8 weeks (ideally longer) before you plan to travel, giving the application enough time to go through.

 Want to make the visa application process even simpler than the above?
 Just book a trip to Oz with INTRO Travel, and we’ll sort your entire working holiday visa for you.
 All you have to do is add on the visa at check out, and we’ll do the rest!

 2 - Australia can be expensive, come prepared